-Bolded parameters are sampled by different method than specified in header.
+Bolded parameters are analyzed by different method than specified in header.

-&lt;sup>a Xylenes b Permit does not require analysis of this parameter.
+&lt;sup>b Permit does not require analysis of this parameter.
 The parameter is analyzed in support of leachate treatment and discharge to KPDES Outfalls 004 and 008 at the C-615 Wastewater Treatment Facility.